J. H. Allen: Overview of publication

-When this book first appeared, Britannia still ruled the waves and the sun was shining on the British Empire, which is why many came to believe that the British were "God's People" and an introduction to the book claimed that:
+When the book first appeared, the British Empire was still at its height, which is why many came to believe that the British were "God's People" and an introduction to the book claimed that:

 A notable and immensely significant sign of the times is the revival of interest in Old Testament prophecy that is beginning to be strongly felt in Anglo-Saxon countries.
 This book presents facts and considerations which everyone must sometime take into account, for they are destined to become important factors in world affairs.

 Contents

 Judah's Sceptre and Joseph's Birthright is divided into three parts:

 Part one addresses the claim that God made a promise to Abraham that his descendants would become many nations.
 The chapters are: